tgoelles/specarray/README.md

 * read Specim FX10 data
 * support for large files thanks to dask
-* using xarray for data storage
+* using xarray for data handling and data analysis
-* computaiton of spectral albedo and braodband albedo
+* computaiton of spectral albedo and braodband albedo if white and dark reference is available

 ## Installation